How Important is BMI to Your Body Goals?

 Muscle Mass

-Working out or having an active lifestyle may increase muscle mass.
+Physical activity or having an active lifestyle may increase muscle mass.
 It dramatically affects BMI calculation because the metric cannot distinguish the difference between body fat and muscles.

 Can You Still Get Plastic Surgery Even If You Have a High BMI?